lemonade-sdk/lemonade-vscode/README.md

-# 🍋 Lemonade Provider for GitHub Copilot Chat
+# 🍋 Lemonade for GitHub Copilot Chat

 Use your local Lemonade LLM server with VS Code GitHub Copilot Chat!
 Connect to your locally running Lemonade server to use local LLM models for code assistance and chat.